 Submission instructions Submit papers here using “Special Issue: Smart Authoring Tools and Processes”

-Fast Review Track Cycles
+Call for Papers for the IJAIED Fast Review Track Cycles

 Compared to standard submissions, this track uses strict deadlines for paper submission and review common to peer-reviewed conference proceedings.
 The benefit to reviewers is the predictability of workload since they pre-commit to do reviews right after the submission deadline.
 For authors, the benefit is that we can achieve tighter decision cycles, while maintaining high quality reviews.

 Fast track review submissions for 2018 have concluded, with these accepted articles also presented in the journal track of AIED 2019.
 The first cycle for 2019 is in progress.

 - Paper deadline: 7 Oct 2019

 - Authors submit paper to EM + abstract on EasyChair

 - Revised paper due: 15 Dec 2019